lanl-aea/waves/docs/devops.rst

    $ scons install --prefix=${PREFIX}

 If a ``pyproject.toml`` file has been generated, the package may be built with the usual ``py-build`` and ``pip`` commands, as well.
-The installation will not include the man pages or HTML documentation when building and installing without the ``build`` or ``install`` aliases.
-This should be avoided as general practice, but may be desirable for package maintainers that require more direct control over the build and install options.
+Such an installation will not include the man pages or HTML documentation and the ``waves docs`` subcommand will not work to launch locally installed documentation.
+Direct pip builds should be avoided as general practice, but may be desirable for package maintainers that require more direct control over the build and install options.

 .. code-block::